slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 epople use it as a badeg of honour to convince themselves that they have high standards but in reality they rarely produce high quality results. perfectionism is a mask for various fears, including fear of failure, fear of being judged and fear of commitment.
+> *"Have no fear of perfection.
+You'll never reach it."
+-- Salvador Dali*
+> *"Perfectionism is teh fear of being criticized."
+-- Caroline Myss*
 -->

 > *"The perfect is the enemy of the good."